Joey Votto: Minor leagues

+Later that year, Votto also played in the Dominican Winter League for Leones del Escogido during the 2006–2007 season, shortly before starting his major league career.

 Cincinnati Reds

 2007 season

 Votto started the 2007 season playing for the Louisville Bats of the Class AAA International League.
 The Reds promoted Votto to the major leagues on September 1, 2007.
 He made his major league debut on September 4, striking out against Guillermo Mota of the New York Mets.
-In his second major league at-bat, he hit his first career home run.
-He went 3-for-5 and scored two runs as the Reds won the game, 7–0.
+On September 5, he hit his first career home run in his second major league at-bat.
+He went 3-for-5 and scored two runs as the Reds won, 7–0.
 On September 8, he went 1-for-3 with a home run and three runs batted in.
-His three RBI were the only Reds' runs as they lost to the Milwaukee Brewers, 4–3.
-In his next game, he went 2-for-4.
-On September 14, he stole his first career base against the Brewers.
-He ended the season going 2-for-4 with a home run and five RBI in the Cincinnati Reds' final game of the 2007 season.
+His three RBI were the Reds' only runs as they lost to the Milwaukee Brewers, 4–3.
+On September 14, he stole his first career base.
+He ended the season going 2-for-4 with a home run and five RBI in the Cincinnati Reds' final game of the 2007 season on September 30.
 He finished the season batting .321 with four home runs and 17 RBI.
+Votto played 6 games in left field, committing one error, in 2007, the most he would play another defensive position besides first base in his career.

 2008 season

-Beginning with the 2008 season, Votto shared time platooning at first base with Scott Hatteberg until manager Dusty Baker began playing Votto as the Reds' starting first baseman in early April.
+To start the 2008 season, Votto shared time at first base with Scott Hatteberg until manager Dusty Baker began playing Votto as the Reds' starting first baseman before the end of April.
 On April 15, he hit his first home run of the season off Michael Wuertz.
 He drove in a career-high five runs against the Cubs two games later.
 On May 7, Votto hit three home runs in a game against the Chicago Cubs.

-Votto hit his first career pinch-hit home run against Cleveland's Cliff Lee, who would go on to win the AL Cy Young Award.
+Votto hit his first career pinch-hit home run against Cleveland's Cliff Lee, who would win the AL Cy Young Award that season.
 On August 31, Votto had his first career four-hit game against the San Francisco Giants.
 He knocked in four runs in a 9–3 Reds victory.
 On September 18, Votto and teammate Jay Bruce each homered twice.
 They became the fifth rookie teammates in the divisional-era to hit 20 home runs in the same season.

 Votto finished second in National League Rookie of the Year voting to the Chicago Cubs' Geovany Soto.
-He led all NL rookies in hitting (.297), hits (156), HR (24), total bases (266), multi-hit games (42), on-base percentage (.368) and slugging percentage (.506).
+He led all National League rookies in hitting (.297), hits (156), home runs (24), total bases (266), multi-hit games (42), on-base percentage (.368), and slugging percentage (.506).
 Votto also broke the Reds' record for the most runs batted in by a rookie in a season.
-The previous record was held by National Baseball Hall of Fame outfielder Frank Robinson with 83 in 1956.
+The previous record was held by Hall of Fame outfielder Frank Robinson with 83 in 1956.
 Votto drove in 84 runs during the 2008 season.